Echo (Marvel Comics): Fictional character biography

-Maya Lopez was a young girl when her father Willie "Crazy Horse" Lincoln was killed by the Kingpin (Wilson Fisk).
+Maya Lopez was still a young girl when her father Willie "Crazy Horse" Lincoln was killed by the Kingpin (Wilson Fisk).
 Crazy Horse dies, leaving a bloody handprint on Maya's face and a last dying wish: that the Kingpin raise Maya well.
 Kingpin honors his dying wish, caring for her as his own daughter.
 Believed to be mentally disabled, Maya is sent to an expensive school for people with learning disabilities.
 There, she manages to completely replicate a song on the piano.
 She is subsequently sent to another expensive school for prodigies.

 Echo

 Maya is sent by the Kingpin to prove Matt Murdock's weakness, telling her that Matt believes Fisk is a bad person and that she is the only way to prove him wrong.
 As Maya believes Fisk, it would not appear to be a lie when she tells Matt.

 Murdock and Maya soon fall in love.
 She later takes on the "Echo" guise to hunt down Daredevil.
 On her face, she paints a white handprint, similar to the bloody handprint left by her dying father.
 Maya proves more than a match for Daredevil, having watched videos of Daredevil and Bullseye fighting.
 After several failed attempts, noticing that Daredevil can easily move through the dark, Maya easily figures out Daredevil's weakness and exploits this by having a fight in a place where Daredevil's heightened senses are useless.
 Maya easily takes down Daredevil and nearly kills the vigilante, refusing only when she finds out Matt and Daredevil are one and the same.
 Matt manages to expose the Kingpin's lies.
 In revenge, Maya confronts and shoots Fisk in the face, blinding Fisk and starting the chain of events that lead to the man's eventual downfall (Kingpin later partially recovered eyesight through reconstructive eye surgery).

 After realizing the horror of her actions and the lies with which she has grown up, Maya flees the United States to do some soul-searching.
 When she comes back, she tries reuniting with Murdock, only to find out Matt is now with a blind woman and that the Kingpin is still alive (despite Maya's attempts).
-Leaving Matt, Maya visits the Kingpin in prison who tells her that she doesn't get blamed for what she did, and (that despite all that had happened) the Kingpin still loves her like a daughter.
+Leaving Matt, Maya visits the Kingpin in prison who tells her that he does not blame her for what she did, and (that despite all that had happened) the Kingpin still loves her like a daughter.
 Unsatisfied and still needing peace, Maya turns to the Chief (her father's old friend) noted for wisdom.
 The Chief sends Maya on a vision quest to calm her soul.
 On her quest, she meets and befriends Wolverine who helps her recover and passes on knowledge of Japanese culture and Japanese organized crime.
 Soon enough, Maya makes peace with her past and is back doing performance art.